 To address the specific needs of mums-to-be, maternal milk is often recommended as it helps balance both your and your child’s nutritional needs safely.
 We have formulated Frisomum Gold® with both mum and child in mind, and its unique Dual Care+ formula supports you on your pregnancy journey.

-Iodine – Important for the production of thyroid hormones, which supports brain development.
+Iodine – Essential for the formation of thyroid hormones, which supports brain development.

-Calcium – Helps in the normal growth and development of bones.
+Calcium – Calcium aids in the development of strong bones and teeth.

-Frisomum Gold® aims to be your go-to milk alternative during your pregnancy and lactation period.
-Watch our video to find out more about how you can support your child’s needs with DualCare+ in Frisomum Gold®.
+Frisomum® Gold aims to be your go-to milk alternative during your pregnancy and lactation period.
+This article is to help you understand what you should consume, what milk is best for you to drink during pregnancy as well as when to start drinking milk during pregnancy.
+Watch our video to find out more about how you can support your child’s needs with DualCare+ in Frisomum® Gold.
+You can also check out the healthiest food to eat while pregnant in this article.
 Find out more today!